alonechat/AloneChat/README.md

       *STRICTLY LIMITED TO* developers/professionals.
 Hobbyists—use `develop`.
 - `develop`: "Stable"?
 Nope.
 But *less chaotic* than `canary`.
   Hobbyists may experiment here (Python proficiency required—no prebuilt packages).
 - `master**: Relatively stable.
-End-users should use this branch.
+End users should use this branch.
   Not recommended for devs due to slow update cycles.

 **User/Branch Compatibility**: